-In the next subsections we establish for heat, wave and Schr\"odinger type equations the $L^p-L^q$ norm estimates for $1<p\leqslant 2\leqslant q<+\infty$.
-Indeed, we will see that the norm estimates can be reduced to the time asymptotic of the propagator (some of them oscillatory ones) in the noncommutative Lorentz space norm.
-Also, we show that the latter norm mainly involves to calculate the trace of the spectral projections of the operator $\mathscr{L}$.
+In the next subsections, we establish for heat, wave and Schr\"odinger type equations the $L^p-L^q$ norm estimates for $1<p\leqslant 2\leqslant q<+\infty$.
+Indeed, we will see that the norm estimates can be reduced to the time asymptotic of the propagator (some of them oscillatory) in the noncommutative Lorentz space norm.
+Also, we show that the latter norm mainly involves calculating the trace of the spectral projections of the operator $\mathscr{L}$.

 In each equation below we assume that $G$ is a locally compact separable unimodular group, $\mathscr{L}$ is any positive linear left invariant operator on $G$ (maybe unbounded) and $^{C}\partial_{t}^{\beta}$ is the Dzhrbashyan-Caputo fractional derivative of order $\beta$ from \eqref{caputo-alternative-uso}.